Bluesky at Home » Recipes » Celebrate the Marvelous Margarita

 This juicer also comes in a smaller size for limes and a bigger size for oranges.
 We use the lemon one for both lemons and limes.
 Sweet Shark keeps one in his bar and I keep one in the kitchen.
 His and Hers juicers.

-For other essential bar equipment, you can check out this list.
+For other essential bar equipment, you can check out this list of 20 essential cocktail tools.

 The Margarita Ingredients

-• orange liqueur ~ most margaritas are made with Triple Sec or Cointreau.
-If you really want to get fancy, you can make it with Grand Marnier, an orange~flavored Cognac; order a “top~shelf” margarita in a restaurant and this is what you get ~ it’s also more expensive.
+• orange liqueur – most margaritas are made with Triple Sec or Cointreau.
+If you really want to get fancy, you can make it with Grand Marnier (that’s called a ), an orange-flavored Cognac; order a “Top Shelf” Margarita in a restaurant and this is what you get – it’s also more expensive.

-• fresh lime juice or if you like, lemon.
+• freshly-squeezed lime juice, or if you like, lemon juice.
 Fresh is the key here.
 No bottled lime juice.
 And not just fresh juice, but fresh limes.
 No limes that have been hiding in the crisper for a week.
 If your margarita tastes off, old limes are probably the culprit.
 Slice the limes in half with a paring knife.
-Sweet shark keeps a small cutting board in his bar just for this task.
+Sweet Shark keeps a small cutting board in his bar just for this task.

 The Margarita Recipe

-There are dozens of versions of margaritas and this one is Sweet Shark’s special one.
+There are dozens of versions of classic or traditional margaritas and this one is Sweet Shark’s special one.
+(There are also versions with added fruit flavors.)
 I can guarantee that it’s one of the best.
 I hope you enjoy it.

 The Marvelous Margarita